mvirgo/MLND-Capstone/README.md

 ## Issues / Challenges so far
 #### General
 * File ordering - using `glob.glob` does not pull in images in a natural counting fashion.
 I needed to add in an additional function (see Lines 13-16 in `load_road_images.py`) to get it to pull the images in normally.
 This is crucial to make sure the labelling is matched up with the same image later on so that it is easier for me to know which image is causing issues (especially in the `make_labels.py` file, which fails if it cannot detect the line).

+#### Model
+* The initial model I chose had issues due to perspective transformation still being used to re-draw the lines - if the horizon line changed, or if a different camera was used (needing a different transformation), the lines would look off even if the shape was fairly correct.
+* I tried to fix the above issue by using keras-vis activation heatmaps, but found these were too slow (especially given different images had heatmaps with differing issues - some learned the label off of only one of the lines [curves], or learned from the road space instead of the line specifically [straights]), or could not generalize well enough for which layer heatmap to use.
+* I also used transfer learning for the above issue from my Behavioral Cloning project, but the model paid more attention to the entire road surface as opposed to the lane lines themselves.

 #### Images
 The below issues often caused me to have to throw out the image: